yuzhoumo/cozynet/mycelium/README.md

 where you can communicate through sharing information." - Tim Berners-Lee

-Mycelium is a golang-based web crawler designed to surface personal developer blogs and technical resources in the uncommercialized web.
-Mycelium attempts to profile and actively avoid websites with ads, trackers, or commercial affliations.
+Mycelium is a golang-based web crawler designed to surface personal developer blogs and niche technical resources written in the spirit of the original web.
+Mycelium attempts to profile and avoid sites with ads, trackers, and commercial or paywalled content.